tartley/tartley.github.io/_posts/2009-12-04-my-objections-to-the-digital-economy-bill.md

 guilt.

-*TODO, this section is weak, and represents what I think is the most important problem.Â  At the very least, more compelling examples are needed here*
+*TODO, this section is weak, and represents what I think is the most important problem.
+At the very least, more compelling examples are needed here*

 Artists exchanging material while collaborating on a project, or or